mongodb/docs/source/core/replication.rst

    MongoDB instance terminates ungracefully, the database can loose up to 60 seconds of data, and the database may remain in an inconsistent state and unrecoverable state.

+TODO: this isn't true.
+If you are running w/out journaling and mongod terminates "ungracefully" you can lose _all_ data.
+Also, you should assume, after a crash w/out journaling, that the db is in an inconsistent (i.e., corrupt) state.

    **Use journaling**, however, do not forego proper replication because of journaling.